 - In general, it will provide you with more pages per minute.

 - You can produce and print images.
-It’s important to be aware though, that these photos will be printed using shades of gray in place of colored images.
+It’s important to be aware, though, that these photos will be printed using shades of gray in place of colored images.

 Color PPM considerations